 Internally, within DE&S, Audit and Assurance is conducted at two levels:

 - External Audit.
-External system audits of DE&S OCs/DTs are conducted by the Quality Safety and Environmental Protection (QSEP) Audit and Assurance Team.
+External system audits of DE&S OCs/DTs are conducted by, or on behalf of, the Quality Safety and Environmental Protection (QSEP) Audit and Assurance Team.
 QSEP is responsible for managing and coordinating all activities related to the organisation and control of the DE&S level Safety and Environment audit programme.
 The QSEP Audit Team has its own audit process which is a variation of the one described in this manual.
 It differs mainly because it incorporates a themed risk based approach and utilises a two tier approach where a team specific audit report is provided to OCs/DTs and a corporate level report to the DE&S Safety Committee.

 - Internal Audit.
 OCs/DTs are to conduct internal safety and environment management system audits in accordance with their risk profile and published audit programme.
 When conducting these audits, OCs/DTs are to use this manual and the procedures detailed herein to ensure that ASEMS related audits are undertaken in a consistent manner.
 DTs are to conduct internal audits of their own ASEMS compliance and OCs to conduct audits of their DTs SEMS.